-(2) The non-system facility owner's and operator's regulatory compliance record with federal, state and local requirements including but not limited to public health, safety and environmental regulations;
+(2) The record of regulatory compliance of the non-system facility's owner and operator with federal, state and local requirements including but not limited to public health, safety and environmental rules and regulations;

 Covanta holds a DEQ Solid Waste Energy Recovery Permit.2 No formal enforcement actions have been taken at Covanta by DEQ in the last five years and Covanta is in compliance with federal, state, and local requirements.
 Staff has also received confirmation that Covanta has a good compliance record with respect to public health, safety and environmental regulations.